Proto-strange quark stars from density-dependent quark mass model: Results and discussions

-In Fig. \ref{figT} we show the temperature $T$ in MeV as a function of $n_b$ in fm$^{-3}$ for different values of the entropy per baryon $S/n_b$.
-The core temperature, which corresponds to the central energy density of the stars with maximum mass at each stage is shown by red stars, see details on Tab.~\ref{T1}.
-In the first stage, when $S/n_b=1,\; Y_{L,e}=0.4$, the star is trapping neutrinos and heating up, so it has a lower temperature profile.
-This stage has the lowest temperature profile compared to the other two stages studied that involve fixed entropies, with a core temperature of about 8.82 MeV at a central baryon density of $n=0.60\,{\rm fm^{-3}}$.
+In {Fig. \ref{figT}}, we show the temperature $T$ variation in MeV as a function of $n_b/n_0$ for different values of the $S/n_b$.
+The core temperature, which corresponds to the central energy density of the stars where their maximum masses occur is shown with red stars on the plots with their corresponding $n_c$, see details on Tab.~\ref{T1}.
+In the first stage, when $S/n_b=1,\; Y_{L,e}=0.4$, the star is trapping neutrinos and heating up to cause an explosion, so it has a lower temperature profile.
+This stage has the lowest temperature profile compared to the other two stages studied that involve fixed entropies, with a core temperature of about 8.82 MeV at a central baryon density of $n_c=3.95n_0$.
 In the second stage, a few seconds after the core bounce, the trapped neutrinos start to diffuse, heating the stellar matter thereby increasing the entropy density ($S/n_b =2,\; Y_{L,e}=0.2$) and causing deleptonization as the neutrinos escape from the core of the star.
-This process heats the star, increasing its core temperature to about 19.40 MeV at a central baryon density of $n = 0.66\,{\rm fm^{-3}}$.
+This process heats the star, increasing its core temperature to about 19.40 MeV at a central baryon density of $n_c = 4.34n_0$.
 From this stage, the neutrinos continue to escape the core of the star until they have completely escaped the stellar matter, at this stage (third stage) the stellar matter is maximally heated with $S/n_b=2,\; Y_{\nu_e}=0$ which will start cooling through neutrino pair radiation and thermal emissions.
-This corresponds to a core temperature of 20.71 MeV at $n = 0.65\,{\rm fm^{-3}}$.
-Both the second and the third stages of the star's evolution comprise the same $S/n_b=2$ with different neutrino concentrations but the temperature profiles of the stellar matter are significantly different.
+This corresponds to a core temperature of 20.71 MeV at $n_c = 4.28n_0$.
+The second and the third stages of the star's evolution comprise the same $S/n_b=2$ with different neutrino concentrations but the temperature profiles of the stellar matter are significantly different.
 This is because the neutrino concentration suppresses the temperature of the stellar matter.
 Lastly, after becoming neutrino-transparent the star goes through catalyzation and continues to cool until it reaches $T=0$ MeV several years later.
 We can also observe that the central energy densities of the stellar matter increase from the first to the second stage when neutrinos are trapped, and then slightly decrease in the third stage when the neutrinos have escaped from the core of the star and rise again when the star reaches $T=0$ MeV.
 It is important to mention here that, the temperature profile for the proto-quark stars is significantly smaller \cite{chu2021quark, Bordbar:2020fqj, Cardoso:2017pbu} compared to its hadronic counterparts, PNSs \cite{Sedrakian:2022kgj, Issifu:2023qyi, Prakash:1996xs, Oertel:2016xsn, Raduta:2020fdn}.
 As a result, observing the temperature profile of a compact object can enable us to determine its composition with reasonable certainty.